Hotmoka/hotmoka/tutorial/Takamaka.md

 io/takamaka/family/Person.java field parents:
   type not allowed for a field of a storage class io/takamaka/family/Person.java method <init>:
+  @Payable can only be used in contracts io/takamaka/family/Person.java method <init>: a @Payable method must have a first argument for the payed amount, of type int, long or BigInteger io/takamaka/family/Person.java method <init>:
-  @Entry can only be applied to constructors or instance methods of a contract io/takamaka/family/Person.java:35: static fields cannot be updated
+  @Payable can only be applied to a @FromContract method or constructor io/takamaka/family/Person.java:37: static fields cannot be updated

 Verification failed because of errors, no instrumented jar was generated